-By aligning knots along the feature lines/faces in the domain, features in both geometric and attribute fields can be modeled.
-As we state in Sec.
-3.2, associating control points to the edges of tetrahedra of a domain can well preserve the shape and features represented by the original domain.
-Let us see Fig. 4 as an example.
-All of the geometric features shown in the original domain are well preserved in the final resulting geometric object as shown in Fig. 4(d).
-We can also model a continuous geometry with density discontinuities.
-Figure 5 shows a geometrically smooth object that, however, exhibits density discontinuities.
+By aligning free knots along the feature lines/faces in the domain, sharp features in both geometric and attribute fields can be modeled.
+As we state in Section 4.2, associating control points to the edges of tetrahedra of a domain can also well preserve the shape and features represented by the original domain.
+Let us see Figure 4 as an example.
+All the geometric features shown in the original domain are well preserved in the final resulting geometric object as shown in Figure 4(d).